tone-row/future-proof/README.md

   });
 ```

-The `now` function returns the current version number and a `migrate` function we can use to ensure our data is up to date.
+The `init` function returns the current version number and a `migrate` function we can use to ensure our data is up to date.

 ### Apply Migrations